mikeym88/Store-Information-Crawler/README.md

 # Store Info Web Crawler

-This crawler fetches data from the websites of various chains in order to get information about their store locations.
-Information such as store name, phone number, operating hours, etc.
+This crawler fetches data from the websites of various websites (e.g. clubs, companies) in order to get information about their store locations, clubs, or other company informaiton.
+Information such as store name, locations, coordinates, phone number, operating hours, etc.

 This crawler was **last run successfully in June 2020**.
 The crawler would need to be tested and changed on a regular interval to make sure it still works.